 Avoid prolonged sitting.
 This puts more stress on the lower back than standing or walking.

-During the first 2 days after injury, apply an ice pack to the painful area for 20 minutes every 2 to 4 hours.
+During the first two days after injury, apply an ice pack to the painful area for 20 minutes every 2 to 4 hours.
 This will help reduce swelling and pain.
 Don't put the ice pack directly on your skin.
 Wrap it in a towel before applying.

 Heat from a hot shower, hot bath, or heating pad can help relieve muscle spasm.
-Don't use heat for the first 2 days.
+Don't use heat for the first two days.
 Some people feel best alternating ice and heat treatments.
 Use the method that feels the best to you.

 Take any medicine as prescribed.
 Talk with your healthcare provider about using over-the-counter anti-inflammatory medicine.